 - When you sell a collector car you can also write off some of the expenses from your profit and thus lighten the tax burden.
 Any money you spend to restore or sell the car can be subtracted from your profit.
 However, make sure you keep good records.

 - When it comes to purchasing a collector car, you will also be liable for state sales tax on that car if you drive it away.
 If you have it shipped somewhere else, then you will have to pay sales tax to the state where you have it shipped.

-- Another option some collectors try to pursue is to obtain a dealer’s license so they can avoid any state sales tax altogether.
-However, if you were a collector and not really a dealer, then you would actually be making a false claim to your state, which could land you in hot water.
-On top of that, you might have difficulty insuring your vehicles and you would also eliminate the capital gains tax break.
+- One option some collectors try to pursue is to obtain a dealer’s license.
+This will allow them to avoid any state sales tax altogether.
+However, be careful, if you are actually a collector and not really a dealer, then you would actually be making a false claim to your state, which could land you in hot water.
+On top of that, you might have difficulty insuring your vehicles.

 You will also need to be prepared to fill out additional forms with your tax return when you have capital gains and/or losses.
 All of the important details of the sale of your vehicle will need to be reported on Form 8949.
 Then, combined with your capital losses, the information will be put on Schedule D where you will need to tally your net gain or loss.